MagdalenaZZ/amr-pipeline-project/documentation/ARCHITECTURE2.md

 ### 1. **Object Storage (Raw Data Layer)**

+*Object storage is the digital filing cabinet where all the raw sequencing data and metadata are securely kept.
+This enables reliable access and archiving for downstream analysis.*

 * Stores raw Illumina and Nanopore FASTQ files
 * Accessible via POSIX paths or S3-compatible APIs (e.g., MinIO, AWS S3)
 * Stores metadata such as submission site and pseudonymized patient identifier
-* Configured with safety and security best practices to protect sensitive data
+* Configured with safety and security best practices to protect sensitive data, including:

+  * Encryption at rest and in transit
+  * Access control via IAM policies or equivalent
+  * Audit logging and segregation of patient identifiers

 ### 2. **Ingest & Analysis (Nextflow + SLURM)**

+*This is the brain of the pipeline—where raw data is turned into meaningful biological results through quality control, genome assembly, and resistance profiling.*

 * Pipeline is orchestrated by **Nextflow**
 * Jobs scheduled and parallelized using **SLURM**, but for testing AWS Batch, EC2, and S3 have also been used